Universytet (Kyiv Metro): 2011 bomb scare

 On 15 April 2011, a suspicious package was discovered at Universytet.
 The station was evacuated and Ukrainian Security Services investigated, determining that the package was not dangerous.
 The scare followed the 11 April 2011 Minsk Metro bombing.

 2022 Russian invasion

 During the 2022 Russian invasion of Ukraine, Universytet station, along with other metro stations in Ukraine, was used as a bomb shelter.
+Shortly after the invasion the busts (on display in the metro station) of Russian writers/scientists Alexander Pushkin, Maxim Gorky, Mikhail Lomonosov and Dmitri Mendeleev have been covered with wooden boards.
+From 10 to 24 May 2023 the public could choose who would replace these Russians through an electronic survey.